Bell-State Quantum Holography with Metasurfaces: Discussion and Conclusion

 The silicon nanopillars were simulated using the finite element method, with periodic boundary conditions applied in the x and y directions, and perfectly matched layers (PML) implemented along the z direction.
 Circularly polarized light was used as the excitation source propagating along the z-axis.
 Full details are provided in \emph{Supplementary Note 3}.

 \textbf{Sample fabrication}

-The sample was fabricated on a 500 nm thick membrane.
-Initially, a 400 nm layer of PMMA electron beam resist was spin-coated onto a silicon substrate.
+The sample was fabricated on a 500 $\mu$m thick quartz substrate.
+Initially, a layer of 500 nm $\alpha$-Si film was deposited on the quartz substrate by plasma enhanced chemical vapor deposition (PECVD), followed by spin-coating with PMMA electron beam resist of 400 nm.
 The desired structure was patterned using an electron beam lithography system (JEOL 6300FS) at a base dose of 1000 $\mu C/cm^2$ with an accelerating voltage of 100 kV.
 After exposure, the resist was developed in a MIBK/IPA solution for 40 seconds and rinsed in IPA for 30 seconds.
 This was followed by the deposition of an 80 nm chromium (Cr) layer using electron beam evaporation deposition.
 To achieve the lift-off process, the sample was immersed in hot acetone at 65°C and cleaned ultrasonically.
 Finally, the desired structure was transferred from Cr to silicon using inductively coupled plasma (ICP) reactive ion etching (RIE) with HBr at room temperature for 170 seconds (flow rate is 50 sccm, pressure is 10 mTorr, RF and ICP power are 50 W and 750 W, respectively).
 The residual Cr hard mask was removed using cerium (IV) ammonium nitrate.

 \textbf{Experiment}